Henrik Møller (speedway rider): Career

-In 2006, he signed for the Edinburgh Monarchs for the 2006 Premier League speedway season achieving a 6.57 average.
-He signed for Oxford Cheetahs in the 2007 Elite League speedway season but following Oxford's withdrawal from the league he rode for Birmingham and Edinburgh.
+In 2006, Møller signed for the Edinburgh Monarchs for the 2006 Premier League speedway season achieving a 6.57 average.
+He signed for Oxford Cheetahs in the 2007 Elite League speedway season, but following Oxford's withdrawal from the league, he rode for Birmingham and Edinburgh.

-His final season in Great Britain was riding for Peterborough Panthers for the 2008 Elite League speedway season.
+Møller's final season in Great Britain was riding for Peterborough Panthers for the 2008 Elite League speedway season.

-He rode the majority of his speedway in his native country of Denmark for the Holsted Tigers, where he won six championships in the Danish Speedway League.
+Møller rode the majority of his speedway in his native country of Denmark for the Holsted Tigers, where he won six championships in the Danish Speedway League.
 On his return to the club in 2014 he won yet another league title with them.

-In 2019, Moller became the assistant coach of the Danish national team, where he teamed up with Hans Nielsen).
+In 2019, Møller became the assistant coach of the Danish national team, where he teamed up with Hans Nielsen).